ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/route53-zone.md

 ### Creating the resource

 Make sure to replace the placeholders and example values above with relevant ones.
-If you are refering from variables in variables.tf, replace with `var.VARIABLE NAME`.
+If you are referring from variables in variables.tf, replace with `var.VARIABLE NAME`.
 Commit your changes to a branch and raise a pull request.
 Once approved, you can merge and the changes will be applied.
 Shortly after, to confirm the zone has been created, you should be able to access the `Zone_ID` as Secret on kubernetes in your namespace.